gvdpol/PracticalDevOps/docs/User_Telemetry_APM_With_App_Insights/LabDescription.md

 **Step 1.**

 In an Internet browser, navigate to the PartsUnlimited website that you previously deployed and go to the Recommendations page.
+If you can't find a link to the page, go to (your base url)/home/recommendations.
+It will take a little while to load.
+Load it multiple times.

 ![](<media/task3-step6.png>)